20 Best Things to Do in Paducah, KY

-Visit The World’s Best Quilt Museum
+Visit the Fascinating National Quilt Museum

-Located on Jefferson Street in Paducah, The National Quilt Museum is the gateway to the fascinating world of quilts and quilt making.
+Located on Jefferson Street in Paducah, the National Quilt Museum is the gateway to the fascinating world of quilts and quilt making.

 The National Quilt Museum is recognized as one of the best quilt displays in the world.

-The museum contains three galleries that displays the fantastic quilt and fibre art that is rotated a number of times in a year so that the visitors always have something new to see every time they visit.
+The exhibits are rotated a number of times a year so that the visitors always have something new to see every time they come here.

-Sample Fantastic Wine At Purple Toad Winery
+Sample Fantastic Wine at Purple Toad Winery

-Established in 2009, Purple Toad Winery was the first ever winery in the lovely city of Paducah.
+Established in 2009, Purple Toad Winery was the first-ever winery in the lovely city of Paducah.

-Check Out The Creative Floodwall Murals
+Check Out the Creative Paducah Wall to Wall Floodwall Murals

-Overlooking the confluence of the Tennessee and Ohio Rivers, the Paducah “Wall to Wall” or Floodwall Murals showcase the rich history of the city with huge paintings on the flood wall of the river city.
+Overlooking the confluence of the Tennessee and Ohio Rivers, the Paducah Wall to Wall Floodwall Murals showcase the city's rich history with huge paintings on the floodwall of the river city.